hamil168/Alpha_Lantern/README.md

 # Alpha_Lantern
 *Putting the pieces together.*

-Here we are assembling the components for a basic web implementation of the LSTM Lantern application.
+Here we are assembling the components for a basic web implementation of the LSTM Lantern application after the MS Hackfest in May 2018

 **Folders:**